 - In a large skillet heat 2 tablespoons oil on medium-high heat.
 Brown 4 pork chops in batches about 3 minutes on each side or until golden brown in color.

 - Meanwhile, in a bowl, mix 1 tablespoon oil, 3 tablespoons honey, ¼ cup soy sauce, 1 teaspoon Worcestershire sauce, ¼ teaspoon ground ginger, ⅛ teaspoon black pepper, ½ teaspoon garlic salt, ¼ cup water, and one small chopped onion.
-Pour over pork chops in the skillet, or transfer to a baking dish.
+Pour over the cutlets in the skillet, or transfer to a baking dish.

-- Bake pork chops 45-60 minutes until golden brown or to an internal temperature of 165 degrees Fahrenheit, turning them once or twice.
-If your pork chops are really thin, reduce the baking time.
+- Bake 45-60 minutes until golden brown or to an internal temperature of 165 degrees Fahrenheit, turning them once or twice.
+If your chops are really thin, reduce the baking time.

 - When cooking in a cast-iron skillet, it’s always a good idea to heat the skillet first, then add oil and other ingredients.
 It performs best when heated and cooled gradually.